cmwaters/maelstrom/README.md

 ```

 Congrats! you've submitted a blob.
 If you want you can use the tx hash to query the transaction and confirm that the blob is there.

+## Contributors

+Contributions are welcome.
+Feel free to open an issue first and then get started with your PR.